pseale/presentation-getting-feedback/README.md

 # Detailed outline

-- I'm Peter, I'm here to talk about building software
+- I'm Peter, I'm here to talk about building software, focusing on tools.
+  - not covered: design (e.g. how to break down problems)
   - Good, unique perspective: constantly shifting technology stacks, lots of experience, not a naturally strong programmer, and I keep my ear to the streets
   - Not an expert (see python searches)
   - Set expectations: I have some good tips, and I will share them.
 I have good perspective, and I will share it.
 I will be very honest about my impure dev workflow.
   - Expectations for you: I seriously believe I am not the best person in the room to give perspective on any specific technique.
 Y'all jump in and share your experience.
   - Expectations for FP group: this is not a FP talk.
 This is a blue-collar programmer talk.
 This isn't state-of-the-art, it is state-of-the-industry
   - Takeaways: Ideally, we learn how to extract the maximum value out of each technique, and maybe even get exposed to new-to-us techniques.
 - general theme: strong programmers don't need tools--but the rest of us do
   - I am not a naturally strong programmer - I make lots of easy mistakes and thus rely on every available tool to help.
 I am effective by mastering the tools and augmenting my weakness
   - Quote from a strong programmer: Rob Pike: "Syntax highlighting is juvenile.
 When I was a child, I was taught arithmetic using colored rods.
 I grew up and today I use monochromatic numerals" - Rob Pike is very, very wrong